WaywardHayward/freenove-hexapod-dotnet-api/README.md

 To run the api, you need to have dotnet core 7 installed and a Freenove Hexapod.

+if you debug the application in vscode it should automatically start the api and open the swagger page.

-run the following command to start the api:
+However you can also run the following command to start the api:

 ```bash
 dotnet run